 - Seat belt lockoffs for rear and forward facing

 - Push-button lower anchor connectors with SuperCinch tightening mechanism

 - No-rethread harness with 9 harness height positions

 - Storage cubbies for lower anchor straps and slide path to switch lower anchors from rear to forward facing

-- Newborn insert can be used for infants under 12 pounds
+- Newborn insert only can be used between 5 – 11 pounds

 - Shell height: 26 inches tall with headrest fully extended